neil7057/all-about-autism/README.md

 * If the form submission is unsuccessfuli, the user will be presented with a popup displaying a failure message.

-* This can be dismissed by clicking on the "close" button or clicking outside of the message box.
+* This can be dismissed by clicking on the "close" button, clicking outside of the message box or clicking on the Broken Autism Rainbow Heart logo logo on the message.

     <details><summary>Contact error/failed Popup</summary>
     <img src="docs/readme_images/Screenshot_Contact_confirmation_fail.jpg">